So Emotional: Chart performance

-Due to Houston's crossover appeal, the dance-rock track reached number eight on the adult contemporary chart and number five on the Hot Black Singles chart.
+Due to Houston's crossover appeal, the dance-rock track reached number eight on the adult contemporary chart and number five on the Hot Black Singles chart, with the latter position marking the first time since "Thinking About You" where Houston had a song peak below the top three of the R&B charts but was still her ninth consecutive top ten record on the chart.
 It was Houston's third single to reach the top ten on four major Billboard charts after "How Will I Know" and "I Wanna Dance with Somebody (Who Loves Me)".
-"So Emotional" was ranked sixth on the Billboard Hot 100 year-end charts as well as the fourth best-selling song on the Billboard Hot Dance Club Play year-end charts (1988).
-It was ranked 46th place in the Hot Black Singles year-end list that same year.
 It is Houston's sixth best charting song of all time on the Billboard Hot 100.
-Since its release, the song has sold more than 1.7 million copies worldwide.

 In the United Kingdom and France the song was remixed by Shep Pettibone when released as a single and peaked at number five on the UK Singles Chart in November 1987, remaining on the chart for 11 weeks.
 In Canada, the song peaked at number nine, giving Houston her seventh consecutive top ten hit in the country.
 Elsewhere, the single performed moderately well, peaking inside the top ten in Finland and Ireland where it peaked at number three.
 It topped the charts in Luxembourg.
 It also reached the top 20 in Belgium, Spain, the Netherlands and South Africa, number 21 in France, 26 in Australia and 30 in Switzerland.
 It reached number 20 on the Eurochart Hot 100.
+Since its release, the song has sold more than 1.7 million copies worldwide.